0x4248/c_bench/README.md

 - [GNU Make](https://www.gnu.org/software/make/)

 ## 📝 License
-This project is licensed under the GPL-3.0 License - see the [LICENSE][def] file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENCE) file for details